RPerkuhn/ioBroker.vw-carnet/README.md

 ### 0.0.x (2018-11-09)
 * (RPerkuhn) initial setup of adapter and lab-versions until 0.1.x

 p.s.: I like to give many thanks to https://github.com/wez3/volkswagen-carnet-client from where I learned to get access to all the CarNet informations.
+I also like to thank Sneak-L8 for motivating me to start this project with his script to access CarNet via ioBroker.

 ## License